Support with AFHEA Applications

 - Articulate your beliefs and values about learning and teaching in the form of a teaching philosophy.

-Mini Retreat for AFHEA applications
+Mini Retreat for AFHEA applications (No Remote Session Available)

 If you are working on your application for Associate Fellowship (AFHEA), come along to the Graduate School’s Mini Retreat.
 You can come along and use the time and space simply to write without the usual disruptions of daily life and/or you can discuss your AFHEA application with a Graduate School tutor.